 Whenever there is a decline in righteous and wherever there is a predominance of unrighteousness.
 I incarnate on earth”- Bhagavad Gita 4:7

-Janmashtami is one of the man festival of Hindus, which is celebrated worldwide.
+Janmashtami is one of the main festival of Hindus, which is not only celebrated in India but worldwide.
 It celebrates the birth of lord Krishna who is considered as the 8th incarnation of Lord Vishnu.
 Some people know Janamashtmi with other names also like Ashtami Rohini, Krishnamashtmi, Saatam Aatham etc.

-There have been 9 Incarnations or Avatars of Lord Vishnu so far
+Know about all 9 Incarnations or Avatars of Lord Vishnu so far.

 Birth of Lord Krishna